 - Substance Use and Addiction 101

 - Harm Reduction

 - Introduction to Opioid Use Disorder and Treatment Options

-- The Patient and Community Voices student workshop Substance Use Care: Addressing Stigma in the Health System to Improve Patient Outcomes provides students with an opportunity to learn directly from patients and community members who share their perspectives and expertise.
+- The Patient and Community Voices student workshop Substance Use Care: Addressing Stigma in the Health System to Improve Patient Outcomes provides students with an opportunity to learn directly from people with lived and living experience with substances.